nandekonst/userdocs/get-started.md

 ## Javascript SDK
-With the Javascript SDK you can perform CRUD operations on your data within your application.
+You can wire up the connection between your application and your datasets and start consuming data using the Javascript SDK.
 The Javascript SDK can be used server-side and browser-side.
+The SDK currently exposes the following features:

+* on-demand access to data stored in datasets (creating, reading, updating, deleting records)
+* real-time notifications for subscribed events
+* Authentication and authorization is handled automatically by the SDK, the user only needs to provide credentials once at SDK initialization.

 ### Installation:
 Install the Javascript SDK through npm by using: